On the (linear) convergence of Generalized Newton Inexact ADMM: Introduction

 \subsection{Contributions}

 Our contributions may be summarized concisely as follows: \begin{enumerate} \item We provide a general ADMM framework GeNI-ADMM, that encompasses prior approximate ADMM schemes as well as new ones.
-It can take advantage of second-order information and allows for inexact subproblem solves. \item We show that GeNI-ADMM converges ergodically with the usual ergodic $\mathcal O(1/t)$ rate, despite all the approximations it makes.
-Further, it converges at a linear rate under strong convexity. \item We apply our framework to show some RandNLA-based approximate ADMM schemes converge at the same rate as vanilla ADMM, answering some open questions regarding their convergence \cite{buluc2021randomized,pmlr-v162-zhao22a}.
+It can take advantage of second-order information and allows for inexact subproblem solves. \item Our analysis shows the benefits of schemes that employ preconditioning and variable metrics over methods that do not. \item We show that despite all the approximations it makes, GeNI-ADMM converges ergodically at the usual ergodic $\mathcal O(1/t)$ rate. \item We apply our framework to show some RandNLA-based approximate ADMM schemes converge at the same rate as vanilla ADMM, answering some open questions regarding their convergence \citep{buluc2021randomized,pmlr-v162-zhao22a}.
 In the case of sketch-and-solve ADMM, we show modifications to the naive scheme are required to ensure convergence. \end{enumerate}